-The Luxman M-4000A is a high-power amplifier.
-180 watts per channel continuously is no joke!
-Hitachi MOSFET output devices – in this case 2SK175 and 2SJ55 – power this beast of an amplifier.
+The Luxman M-4000A is a very powerful amplifier.
+A massive 180 watts per channel continuously is no joke, even now.
+Hitachi MOSFET output devices – in this case, 2SK175 and 2SJ55 – power this beast.
 These devices are bolted to large die-cast aluminium heatsinks, via a precision-milled aluminium coupling plate.

 Card-style boards house other circuits and these attach to a backplane.
-This system is often found in test gear and computers and is great for serviceability.
-Someone had been into this amp before me, because I found replacement capacitors on the driver and power supply boards.
-The rest of the amplifier was untouched.
+This system is often found in test gear and computers and really enhances serviceability.
+Someone had been into this amp before me because I found replacement capacitors on the driver and power supply boards.
+The rest of the amplifier was original.

-The mystery deepens here though because there is a schematic, kind of… The problem is that whoever drafted this schematic used old mechanical drafting techniques.
-It’s hard to follow, there are errors and because it’s not a factory job, critical details are missing.
+The problem is that whoever drafted this schematic used old mechanical drafting techniques.
+It’s hard to follow, there are errors and because it’s not factory, critical details are missing.
 Trimpot functions aren’t labelled for example, nor are any voltages, so it’s not super helpful and may not even be correct.

-In the end, I kind of reverse engineered the potentiometer functions by taking very careful measurements of circuit parameters as I made small adjustments.
+In the end, I kind of reverse-engineered the potentiometer functions by taking very careful measurements of circuit parameters as I made small adjustments.
 I was able to deduce what half of the potentiometers did, critically bias and DC offset servo adjustments.
-I set idle current by using an infrared thermometer and monitoring power consumption.
-With many hours of adjustment and measurement, I was able to bring both heatsinks to exactly the same temperature.

 I set bias current using an infrared thermometer and metering power consumption.
 I verified this by measuring current drawn across a fuse holder with the fuse removed.
 After many hours of measurement and adjustment, I was happy with where I arrived.